Permanent Residence for “Out-of-Status” Construction Workers in the GTA

 For a detailed description of this initiative and eligibility requirements, visit:

-Application Process is open
+Application Process is Open

-The application for permanent residence will include a referral letter from the CLC attesting that the CLC determines the applicant to be eligible under the public policy.
+The application for permanent residence must include a referral letter from the CLC attesting that the CLC determines the applicant to be eligible under the public policy.
 Spouses/partners and dependent children can be included in the application for permanent residence.

 Only those who the CLC determines to be eligible under the public policy will be considered for referral by the CLC.